 Symptoms of iron deficiency first appear in the youngest leaves.
-It is characterized by the chlorosis (yellowing) of upper leaves, with the midrib and leaf veins remaining clearly green (interveinal chlorosis).
+It is characterized by the yellowing (chlorosis) of upper leaves, with the midrib and leaf veins remaining clearly green (interveinal chlorosis).
 At later stages, if no measures are taken, the whole leaf turns whitish-yellow and brown necrotic spots start to appear on the leaf blade, often leading to the development of necrotic patches on the margins.
 Affected areas can easily be identified from a distance in the field.
-Leaf chlorosis and necrosis reduce chlorophyll content, inhibit the photosynthetic rate, retard growth and lower the yield potential of the plant.
+Plants with iron deficiency are stunted in growth and potentially produce lower yields.

 Iron deficiency can be a serious problem in leached tropical soils or in poorly drained soils, mostly under cool, damp springs.
-Sorghum, corn, potatoes and beans are the most severely affected crops whereas wheat and alfalfa are the least sensitive.
-The absorption of iron by the plant and the yield response seem to be directly related to the percentage of CaCO3 in the soil and its pH.
+Sorghum, corn, potatoes, and beans are the most severely affected crops whereas wheat and alfalfa are the least sensitive.
 Calcareous, alkaline soils (pH 7.5 or higher) derived from limestone make plants especially prone to iron deficiency.
 Iron is important for photosynthesis and for the development and maintenance of root nodules in legumes.
-Therefore, iron deficiency severely depresses nodule mass, nitrogen fixation and crop yield.
+Therefore, iron deficiency severely depresses nodule mass, nitrogen fixation, and crop yield.
 The estimated critical level is around 2.5 mg/kg of plant dry tissue.
 The deficiency of iron also increases the uptake and accumulation of cadmium in plants.

-Small holders may use a leaf fertilizer made of nettle slag and algae extract.
-Application of animal manures, peat and composts also add iron to the soil.
-Plant dandelions in proximity of your crops, since it makes iron available to nearby crops, especially trees.
+Smallholders may use a leaf fertilizer made of nettle slag and algae extract.
+Application of animal manure, peat and composts also add iron to the soil.
+Plant dandelions in the proximity of your crops, since they make iron available to nearby crops, especially trees.